Indus Valley Civilisation: Continuity and coexistence

 Archaeological excavations indicate that the decline of Harappa drove people eastward.
 According to Possehl, after 1900 BCE the number of sites in today's India increased from 218 to 853.
 According to Andrew Lawler, "excavations along the Gangetic plain show that cities began to arise there starting about 1200 BCE, just a few centuries after Harappa was deserted and much earlier than once suspected."
 (Note: Most sites of the Painted Grey Ware culture in the Ghaggar-Hakra and Upper Ganges Plain were small farming villages.
 However, "several dozen" PGW sites eventually emerged as relatively large settlements that can be characterised as towns, the largest of which were fortified by ditches or moats and embankments made of piled earth with wooden palisades, albeit smaller and simpler than the elaborately fortified large cities which grew after 600 BCE in the more fully urban Northern Black Polished Ware culture.)
 According to Jim Shaffer there was a continuous series of cultural developments, just as in most areas of the world.
 These link "the so-called two major phases of urbanisation in South Asia".

 At sites such as Bhagwanpura (in Haryana), archaeological excavations have discovered an overlap between the final phase of Late Harappan pottery and the earliest phase of Painted Grey Ware pottery, the latter being associated with the Vedic culture and dating from around 1200 BCE.
 This site provides evidence of multiple social groups occupying the same village but using different pottery and living in different types of houses: "over time the Late Harappan pottery was gradually replaced by Painted Grey ware pottery," and other cultural changes indicated by archaeology include the introduction of the horse, iron tools, and new religious practices.

 There is also a Harappan site called Rojdi in Rajkot district of Saurashtra.
 Its excavation started under an archaeological team from Gujarat State Department of Archaeology and the Museum of the University of Pennsylvania in 1982–83.
 In their report on archaeological excavations at Rojdi, Gregory Possehl and M.H.
-Raval write that although there are "obvious signs of cultural continuity" between the Harappan civilisation and later South Asian cultures, many aspects of the Harappan "sociocultural system" and "integrated civilization" were "lost forever," while the Second Urbanisation of India (beginning with the Northern Black Polished Ware culture, c.
+Raval write that although there are "obvious signs of cultural continuity" between the Harappan civilisation and later South Asian cultures, many aspects of the Harappan "sociocultural system" and "integrated civilisation" were "lost forever," while the Second Urbanisation of India (beginning with the Northern Black Polished Ware culture, c.
 600 BCE) "lies well outside this sociocultural environment".